telerik/reporting-docs/knowledge-base/print-a-report-directly-at-client-side-without-displaying-it-in-a-viewer.md

 4. Once the PDF is loaded in the browser, hidden from the user, the PDF plugin used as a PDF reader shows its Print dialog.

 In the above scenario, the PDF plugin is a must for the browser.
 The approach is based on PDF export because applications running in a browser do not have permissions to access the machine (technology restrictions).
-For more details, please check <a href="/html5-report-viewer-direct-print" target="_blank">Printing Reports</a>.
+For more details, please check [Printing Reports](../using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/printing-reports).

-To export the report in a PDF file, you can use a [ReportProcessor](../t-telerik-reporting-processing-reportprocessor) in code instead of a viewer.
+To export the report in a PDF file, you can use a [ReportProcessor](../api/Telerik.Reporting.Processing.ReportProcessor.html) in code instead of a viewer.

 ## Notes